ccozens/adopt-a-pet-with-react-router-6/readme.md

-# Adopt-a-pet with react router 6
+# Adopt-a-pet with react router 6 and jest/React testing library

-This is the final project from [codeacademy's React Router course](https://www.codecademy.com/learn/learn-react-router).
+This is the final project from [codeacademy's React Router course](https://www.codecademy.com/learn/learn-react-router].
 The course is written for React Router v5, and includes a few warnings that it won't work if you install React Router 6.
 Having refactored the previous tutorial into React Router 6, I carried out this project with React Router 6.

-A live codesandbox is [here](https://codesandbox.io/s/adopt-a-pet-with-react-router-6-04qvvn).

 I've listed out the main differences between what I did and the actual tutorial.
 Please:

 * flag any mistakes/anything unclear.
 * let me know if you'd like to see, or would like to help me, flesh this out into a full tutorial.

+There are some tests using jest and React testing library, which are beyond the scope of the tutorial and I've added as a learning exercse.

 # Main differences